oorabona/express-mongo-jwt-coffee-api/README.md

 > Of course, timeouts values were just part of the exercise and the proof of concept was to find a proper way to add your own rules with the assurance of good code maintenability while keeping everything proper.

-### Front
+### Front end

-No front end developped, not the point as its pure API :smile:
+No front end developped, not the point as it is pure API :smile:

+## How it works ?

+You can have a look at the [API](API.md) for detailed view on routes and the operations allowed.
+I am currently also writting a more in depth documentation on how it works [here](INTERNALS.md).

-## Technologies
+### Technologies

 * **For the API**:
   - NodeJS (tested with v6+)